Nakamoto for Stacking Providers

 Update any internal infrastructure or automation that you use to manage your pool

-Familiarize yourself with the new
+Familiarize yourself with the new stack-aggregation-commit

-For delegated stacking flows, the functions
+For delegated stacking flows, the functions delegate-stx

 are unchanged.
-If your pool makes use of custom smart contracts for allowing Stackers to delegate to you, those contracts may need to be updated to point to the newpox-4
+If your pool makes use of custom smart contracts for allowing Stackers to delegate to you, those contracts may need to be updated to point to the new pox-4

-stack-aggregation-commit
+The function stack-aggregation-commit

-now requires pool operators to provide their Signerโs public key, along with other related information.
-Learn more about generating Signer key signatures using the stacks-signer CLI or with Lockstacks.
-Again, this entire flow is covered extensively in the How to Stack doc.Depending on your poolโs infrastructure, you may need to update any tools or automations that you use to finalize your poolโs delegations.
+now requires pool operators to provide their Signer’s public key, along with other related information.
+Learn more about generating Signer key signatures using the or with .
+Again, this entire flow is covered extensively in the doc.